 A timeout of 5 minutes is applied to the interface.
 The second field is for "seconds", for finer granularity.
 ISPs generally pick the best timeout values according to experience and the operating environment.
+See the next section for more sophisticated means of protecting access.

-Also, all unnecessary transports are removed - users of VTYs only require character access to the router, nothing else.
+Also, all unnecessary transports are removed - users of vtys only require character access to the router, nothing else.
 (Other available transports such as pad, rlogin, and V120, not required on an ISP backbone router.)
 It is good practice to configure necessary transports on a per interface application basis - dialup users will only require IP transport, for example.
-In the case above, only telnet has been permitted to the VTY port, and no outbound connections are permitted.
+In the case above, only telnet has been permitted to the vty port, and no outbound connections are permitted.